xcart/xcart-docs/_pages/kb_en/general_setup/installation/installation_guide.md

 ### Run the Installation Wizard and Follow the Steps

 {% note info %}
 The installation wizard may ask you for an “Auth code” in case it is run not for the first time.
-The “Auth code” is located in the etc/config.php file in the X-Cart software folder on the server the package was downloaded to.
-Please check it there.
+Look for the `auth_code` in the etc/config.php file in the X-Cart software folder on the server the package was downloaded to and use the value specified there to proceed with the installation process.
 {% endnote %}

 #### Step 1\.
 License Agreement